What does it take to get foundation funding (grants)?

 The bottom line here is that grants take time.
 If you think you’ll just submit a few applications and start seeing the money pour in, you may be sadly mistaken.

-Getting grants takes time and expertise.
+Getting foundation funding takes time and expertise.
 Sometimes the difference between getting a grant and not is the way it’s worded and the information that’s included.
 That’s when an experienced grant writer is critical to your success.